cloudfoundry/cc-api-v3-style-guide/README.md

 ## GUID Hiding

-Resources that are visible to any given user may have relationships/links with other resources that that user does not have read access for.
+Resources that are visible to any given user can have relationships/links with other resources that that user does not have read access for.

 In these cases, the following rules apply:
 1. If the resource is scoped to a particular organization/space and is shared to a different organization/space, then the owning organization/space guid will be visible.